utshomax/postman-docs/src/pages/docs/collaborating-in-postman/manage-public-elements.md

 The dashboard's **Documentation** tab displays all the collections with published documentation.
 Use the search box to filter by the publisher.
 Along with the collection name and environment name, you can view the date the documentation was published on, who published it, and the documentation URL.

 You can also view and respond to requests to make documentation public.
-To approve or deny a publish request, hover over a request and select **Respond**.
+To approve or deny a publish request, hover over a request and select **Review Request**.
 Select **Approve** to [publish the documentation](/docs/publishing-your-api/publishing-your-docs/) and make it public, or select **Deny** to keep the documentation private.

 <img alt="Responding to publish requests" src="https://assets.postman.com/postman-docs/request-publish-documentation-v9-26.jpg"/>

-#### Collection JSON links
+#### Collection JSON Links

 > Sharing collection JSON files using a public link has been deprecated.
 No new links can be generated and existing links can't be modified or edited.
 Users can still access any existing collection JSON links.
 >